Coastal Andhra: History

 The region of Andhra emerged as a prominent political power during the Maurya Empire.
 Historical accounts by Greek ambassador Megasthenes (c.
 310 BCE) reference Andhra as a flourishing region under the Satavahanas before the Common Era.
 The Satavahana dynasty dominated the Deccan Plateau from the 1st century BCE to the 3rd century CE.
 It had trade relations with the Roman Empire.
 The Satavahanas made Dhanyakataka-Amaravathi their capital.
 According to historian Stanley Wolpert, it might have been the most prosperous city in India in 2nd century CE.

-Coastal Andhra was subsequently governed by the Eastern Chalukya dynasty between the 7th and 12th centuries CE, followed by successive rule under the Chola, Kakatiya, and Vijayanagara empires.
+Coastal Andhra was subsequently governed by the Eastern Chalukya dynasty between the 7th and 12th centuries CE, followed by successive rule under the Chola, Kakatiya, Reddys and Vijayanagara empires.
 According to 11th-century inscriptions, the geographical boundaries of Coastal Andhra extended from the Mahendragiri mountains in the northeastern border near Orissa's Gajapati district, to the Kalahasti Temple in Tirupati district, and the Srisailam Temple in Nandyal district.

 In the mid-18th century, the Gajapati and Ganjam districts, which were part of Coastal Andhra, were granted to the French East India Company in 1752 but were later transferred to British control.
 Nellore, including areas reaching up to Ongole Taluk, came under British administration after being acquired from the Nawab of Arcot.
 Additionally, certain parts of present-day Nellore and Chittoor were managed by the Venkatagiri Rajas until 1802, when the British entered into an arrangement with the Raja of Venkatagiri, consolidating their control over these territories.

 The Coastal Andhra districts, historically known as the Northern Circars, along with the Rayalaseema region, were ceded by the Nizam of Hyderabad to the British colonial administration, becoming part of the Madras Presidency under British rule.

 Geography

 Coastal Andhra is situated in the eastern region of the Indian state of Andhra Pradesh, along the Circar Coast.
 It covers an area of 91915 sqkm.
-It comprises 18 districts: Srikakulam, Vizianagaram, Parvathipuram Manyam, Alluri Sitarama Raju, Visakhapatnam, Anakapalli, Kakinada, Konaseema, East Godavari, West Godavari, Eluru, Krishna, NTR, Guntur, Palnadu, Bapatla, Prakasam, and Nellore.
+It comprises 19 districts: Srikakulam, Vizianagaram, Parvathipuram Manyam, Alluri Sitarama Raju, Polavaram, Visakhapatnam, Anakapalli, Kakinada, Konaseema, East Godavari, West Godavari, Eluru, Krishna, NTR, Guntur, Palnadu, Bapatla, Prakasam, and Nellore.

 The region borders the Rayalaseema region within Andhra Pradesh and shares boundaries with the state of Telangana.
 Fertile lands in Coastal Andhra are supported by the presence of three major rivers: the Godavari, Krishna, and Penna, which enhance agricultural productivity through extensive irrigation systems.

 The coastal length of this region spans approximately 974 km, making it the second-longest coastline in India.